,

 How often do you gamble?
 How much time do you spend gambling?
 How much time did you spend six months ago?
 Is the amount growing?
 Many gambling addiction programs have time as an important risk factor for gambling addiction.

 About 5% of Swedes gamble daily, and 3-4% of the population has some level of casino addiction.
-Most likely, this 3 – 4 % of the population is represented in the group who plays daily.
+This 3 – 4 % of the population is most likely represented in the group who plays daily.

 40. Gamble on things you don’t even remember